Additional tests on the fetus

 Mementos of the pregnancy

 Mementos of the pregnancy include ultrasound pictures or footprints, and these can be arranged on request.
-If you would like to be able to see and hold your baby after the procedure, please talk to a member of staff as this may affect your options regarding the type of termination you choose.
+If you would like to see and hold your baby after the procedure, please talk to a member of staff as this may affect your options regarding the type of termination you choose.

 Burial, cremation, or private services